- 1 Article Summary

 Succession Tax in Spain

 Succession tax Spain applies to inheritances received in Spain, with rates varying by region.
 While close relatives may benefit from tax exemptions, non-resident heirs could face higher taxation.
-Estate planning is crucial for expats to mitigate unexpected liabilities.
+Estate planning is crucial for UK expats to mitigate unexpected liabilities.

 Spanish Wealth Tax